-Issue Possible cause What you can do Controller unable to power on or screen is unreadable Device error Try restarting the Controller by holding down the Power button for 10 seconds.
+Issue Possible Cause What you can do Controller unable to power on or screen is unreadable Device error Try restarting the Controller by holding down the Power button for 10 seconds.
 The Controller should restart and regain communication successfully.
 If the issue does not resolve, call Insulet Customer Care at 1-800-591-3455.
 It is important to keep your settings recorded or written down in a safe place so that you can start a replacement system without delay.
 Insulet does not keep your insulin delivery settings.
 Screen turns black (times out) too soon Screen Time-Out setting needs adjustment.
 You can change the screen setting so that the screen stays on for longer.
-On your Controller, go to: Menu button (\equiv) > Settings > General > Screen Time-Out.
+On your Controller, go to: Menu button (=)> General.
 This can be set to 30 seconds, 1 minute or 2 minutes.
+Controller unable to power on and/or not displaying a state of charge while charging Battery is discharged (dead) due to either prolonged storage or typical use (draining capacity to ~0%) without charging for an extended period.
+Charge (or continue to charge) the Controller for 30 minutes.
+The Controller should display a state of charge and be able to power on.
+If the issue does not resolve, call Insulet Customer Care on 1-800-591-3455.